IdPv5 upgrade guide

 Download IdP install files

-Note: Always check to see if there's an update available as the version below may not represent the actual latest version available:
+Note: Always check to see if there's an update available as the version below may not represent the latest version available:

-You must be on Shibboleth IdP v4.3.3 before proceeding with the upgrade to v5.1.2
+You must be on Shibboleth IdP v4.3.3 before proceeding with the upgrade to v5.1.2 and have addressed any deprecations.

 Check the currently installed version